 Barrier methods include condoms and diaphragms.
 Condoms can be purchased over the counter.
 Diaphragms require an appointment for a fitting and then a prescription is given.

 Sterilization is the surgical blockage of the pathways for egg or sperm.
 Either a man or women can be sterilized.
 This is meant to be a permanent form of birth control, so consider it carefully before you decide.

-Tubal sterilization for women
+Tubal Sterilization for Women

-There are several different procedures but they all involve cutting, blocking or removing the fallopian tubes, so that an egg cannot descend into the cervix and get fertilized.
+There are several different procedures but they all involve cutting, blocking or removing the fallopian tubes, so that an egg cannot descend into the uterus and get fertilized.
 These are performed under a general anesthetic.